peci1/nvidia-htop/README.md

       -u|--user USER[,USER]            Limit the list of processes to selected users (comma-separated).
       -i|--id ID[,ID[,ID]]             Limit the command to selected GPU IDs (comma-separated).
+      -m|--meter                       Shows meters for GPU and VRAM utilization.

 Note: for backward compatibility, `nvidia-smi | nvidia-htop.py [-l [length]]` is also supported.